lucified/lucify-bar-chart-range-selector/README.md

 Now you can use it like any other React component.

-**Note:** this component has only been tested to work with React 0.13.
-It should work with React 0.14 as well, but we can't confirm it at this point.

 ## Props

 - `data` _(required)_: The array of data objects.
 Has the following format: